-while working on different pieces of a broad-range project for Furman University, Brian met George Leventis.
-The bonded over a love of Star Wars and their common DIY ethic.
+while they were working on different segments of a broad-ranging project for Furman University, that Brian met George Leventis.
+They bonded over a love of Star Wars, 90’s punk, and their shared DIY ethic.
 They both loved running into novel problems that forced them to learn new ways to think about solving them.
 This easy rapport became a wonderfully effective collaborative process.

 We’ve been lucky enough to share orbits with several other committed creatives—writers, designers, illustrators—that, from time-to-time contribute to the cause.
 This turned out to be an exceptionally nimble, efficient, and just fun way to operate.
 So, Southpaw Press became The Southpaw Collective—the multi-tool of design shops (the cool kind with the flashlight and the fire-starter).

-And really, at the end of the day, Brian gets to learn about new enterprises and people, tinker with all kinds of projects, and draw pictures all day—for his job.
-Even though the Evel Knievel part is still TBD…10 year old Brian would be pleased.
+Honestly, at the end of the day, Brian gets to learn about new enterprises and people, tinker with all kinds of projects, and draw pictures all day—for his job.
+Even though the Evel Knievel part is still TBD — 10-year-old Brian would be pleased.

 George has nearly 20 years experience in application programming, front and backend web development, data integration, project management, e-commerce, and business process analysis.
 And believe it when I say…we could spend a solid day finishing this list…BUT…